konflux-ci/release-service-catalog/CONTRIBUTING.md

 ##### Mocking commands executed in task scripts

-Mocks are needed when we want to test tasks which call external services (e.g. `scopeo copy`, `cosign download`, or even a python script from our release-utils image such as `upload_sbom` that would call Pyxis API).
+Mocks are needed when we want to test tasks which call external services (e.g. `scopeo copy`, `cosign download`, or even a python script from our release-utils image such as `create_container_image` that would call Pyxis API).
 The way to do this is to create a file with mock shell functions (with the same names as the commands you want to mock) and inject this file to the beginning of each `script` field in the task step that needs mocking.

-For reference implementation, check [push-sbom-to-pyxis/tests/](/tasks/push-sbom-to-pyxis/tests/).
-Here's a break down of how it's done:
+For reference implementation, check [create-pyxis-image/tests/](tasks/create-pyxis-image/tests/).
+Here's a breakdown of how it's done:

 1. Create a `mocks.sh` file in the tests directory of your task, e.g.
-    `tasks/push-sbom-to-pyxis/tests/mocks.sh`.
+    `tasks/create-pyxis-image/tests/mocks.sh`.
 This file will contain the mock function definitions.
 It also needs to contain a shebang at the top as it will get injected to the top of the original script.
 For example: